 New considerations for U.S. 301 in 1998 included expanding the highway with HOV-dedicated lanes, increasing bus service to Middletown and the planned Whitehall community, and the creation of two commuter light rail lines.
 The list of several options considered in 1998 include:

 - New six-lane expressway for U.S. 301 from Maryland to Interstate 95

 - Create rail lines between Middletown and Wilmington, and Newark to Wilmington by way of Bear

-- Construct a no-exit express road from U.S. 301 at Middletown to Delaware 1
+- Construct a no-exit express road from U.S. 301 at Middletown to SR 1

 U.S. 301 Delaware Mileage: 14.93

 |0.00||MD state line||SR 299||10,862|